Glucocorticoid deficiency

-Glucocorticoid deficiency is a condition where the body doesn't produce enough glucocorticoid hormones.
+Glucocorticoid deficiency is a condition where the body does not produce enough glucocorticoid hormones.

 Signs and symptoms

 Symptoms of glucocorticoid deficiency (having not enough hormones that are classified as glucocorticoids, and mostly consisting of cortisol) vary depending on the underlying cause and severity—common signs and symptoms may include fatigue, weakness, weight loss, decreased appetite, low blood pressure, salt cravings, dizziness upon standing (orthostatic hypotension), muscle aches and pains, joint pain or stiffness, nausea or vomiting.
 In severe cases, individuals may experience abdominal pain, confusion or delirium.

 Complications

 If left untreated or inadequately treated, glucocorticoid deficiency can lead to severe complications such as adrenal crisis (a life-threatening condition characterized by extreme fatigue, dehydration, and electrolyte imbalances), low blood sugar (hypoglycemia), and recurrent infections due to impaired immune function.

 Causes

 Glucocorticoid deficiency can be caused by inherited genetic disorders that affect the production of cortisol in the adrenal glands, such as familial glucocorticoid deficiency (FGD).
 FGD is a group of monogenic recessive disorders caused by disease-causing variants in genes involved in cortisol biosynthesis.
 FGD is categorized into type 1, also called Glucocorticoid deficiency 1, where genes associated with ACTH have disease-causing variants, type 2, where ACTH receptors are normal, and there are other types: 3, 4 and 5, associated with various causes.
 Glucocorticoid deficiency can also be acquired after birth due to damage or dysfunction of the hypothalamus-pituitary-adrenal axis (HPA axis), which regulates cortisol production.
 Common causes of acquired glucocorticoid deficiency include autoimmune conditions affecting the HPA axis (such as autoimmune adrenalitis) and infections, such as tuberculosis, that affect the adrenal glands directly.